Bare-Metal-Tom/bare-metal-tom.github.io/_posts/2025-06-22-How-to-Configure-Public-Key-Authentication-with-OpenSSH.md

 ---
 layout: default
+title: How to Configure Public Key Authentication with OpenSSH
 ---

-# WINDOWS 11 AND WINDOWS SERVER 2022 CORE
+# Windows 11 and Windows Server 2022 Core

 ## The Problem with Passwords-